Why We Should Teach Children About Stormwater Pollution

 - A Bay

-- Targets 2nd through 5th grade science curriculum.
+- Targets 2nd through the 5th-grade science curriculum.

-- Interactive tool that provides education about preventing pollution and how our local watersheds work.
+- An interactive tool that provides education about preventing pollution and how our local watersheds work.

 - Includes Educational Handouts, and a book reading (“All the Way to the Ocean”)